If you’ve been an ESL teacher for more than five minutes, you’ve probably heard it before:

 Let’s take poetry as an example.

-A mainstream English II class might jump into a complex abstract poem.
-In ESL, we may choose something like “Hope is the Thing with Feathers” or “Where I’m From.”
+A mainstream English II class might jump directly into a highly abstract poem with little support.
+In ESL, we may choose something like Hope is the Thing with Feathers or identity-based poetry that allows students to connect language with personal experience.

-On the surface, it can look simpler—but what ESL students are doing is anything but easy.
+But what ESL students are doing is anything but easy.

 They are:

-- Unpacking metaphor and symbolism in a new language
+- unpacking metaphor and symbolism in a new language

-- Practicing fluency through reading and speaking
+- practicing fluency through reading and speaking

-- Making personal and cultural connections
+- making cultural and personal connections

-- Building transferable academic vocabulary
+- building transferable academic vocabulary

 That’s rigor.